Skip to content

-Customs & Bonded · Tier 2
+Customs & bonded · Tier 2

 Standard clearance is the default.
 Bonded is the cash-flow lever nobody is showing you.

-How bonded actually works
+§ IHow bonded actually works

 Goods stored under customs supervision.
 Liability suspended.
+Two exit paths.

 01